ivy-llc/ivy/docs/partial_source/deep_dive/1_function_types.rst

 To support backends that do not have a backend-specific implementation, a compositional implementation is also provided in :code:`ivy/functional/ivy/category_name.py`.
-Because these functions include both a compositional implementation and also at least one backend-specific implementation, these functions are refered to as *mixed*.
+Because these functions include both a compositional implementation and also at least one backend-specific implementation, these functions are referred to as *mixed*.

 When using ivy without a backend set explicitly (for example :code:`ivy.set_backend()` has not been called), then the function called is always the one implemented in :code:`ivy/functional/ivy/category_name.py`.